SaaS Application Development: Comprehensive Guide

 For our SaaS product estimations, we defined the essential subscription functionality to create a SaaS application, the standard team structure, and calculated the development time based on a PERT method.
 You can see the result down below:

-A QA engineer guarantees product quality during the whole development lifecycle.
+A QA engineer guarantees product quality during the whole product development life cycle.
 A project manager provides the day-to-day management of the project, ensuring that communication between the client and the team is going smoothly.
 A well-formed team will make the SaaS application development more manageable and effective.

 Based on the estimate and our experience in SaaS development, we can say that the price of a SaaS application will start with $50,000.
 Here we talk about the subscription functionality, which is the core of the SaaS product.
 The cost of a complete, fully-featured SaaS will be around $150,000-200,000 and more.